 - Optional- apple cider vinegar, horseradish, chopped parsley

-- HEAT an 8-10” cast iron pan to medium-high and melt the butter.
+HEAT an 8-10” cast iron pan to medium-high and melt the butter.
 Combine chopped corned beef and vegetables in a large bowl, mixing to distribute evenly.
-Add chopped corned beef and vegetable to the pan and let them sit undisturbed for 5 minutes allowing a nice crust to form.
+Add the meat and vegetables to the pan and let them sit undisturbed for 5 minutes allowing a nice crust to form.
 Turn the hash over carefully.
-When you notice a nice crust forming and hash is heated through, sprinkle a handful of Cabot Cheddar on top, turn off the heat and place a lid over the top to melt the cheese and keep the hash warm.
+When you notice a nice crust forming and hash is heated through, sprinkle a handful of shredded Cabot Cheddar on top, turn off the heat and place a lid over the top to melt the cheese and keep the hash warm.

-- HEAT another pan for the eggs (or bring water to a simmer for poaching if so desired).
+HEAT another pan for the eggs (or bring water to a simmer for poaching if desired).
 Add butter to melt and fry your egg(s) way you like them, sunny, over (or poached).
 Top the hash with the eggs in the pan and serve from there or plate the hash and top with eggs.
-Serve with a side of apple cider vinegar or horseradish, or more cheese!
+Serve with a side of apple cider vinegar, horseradish, and more cheese!